 As early as 2009, as the Pipeline became a working reality, it was recognized that having those AMEC students and others do their residency in Alabama would further enhance the possibility that more physicians would practice in the State.
 After a number of “think tank” discussions, AMEC prepared a strategic plan to increase residency opportunities in Alabama.
 Today that plan is being funded by the State; first funding was received in FY 2017 to provide assistance for start-up of new Graduate Medical Education in up to 12 Alabama hospitals.

 AMEC presented its Graduate Education Proposal to the governor who included funding in his recommended budget for 2017.
-Following consultant’s advice, each hospital would be funded up to $300K to start developing its GME program.
+Following consultants' advice, each hospital would be funded up to $300K to start developing its GME program.
 In 2018 two programs were accredited by the American Council for Graduate Medical Education (ACGME) and have since successfully matched for each residency class.
-A third program was accredited and began recruiting in 2019.
+A third and fourth program were accredited and began recruiting in 2019.
 Altogether seven programs have received Institutional Accreditation from the ACGME; and five others are actively engaged in starting new residency programs.
 AMEC was also funded in the State 2018 and 2019 budgets.
 When all the programs are fully developed, as many as 400 new GME slots may be expected for Alabama.
 A real plus in physicians for our State!

 Throughout its history, AMEC has been motivated by its mission and vision, based on data, for growing the number of physicians in our State.
 First the mission addressed medical students – focus was developing the core sites, quality preceptors, and physicians well-grounded in the art and science of medicine (the human touch) in a productive climate that would encourage them to practice in Alabama.
 Assisting hospitals to develop new GME programs, and providing tuition scholarships provides a full spectrum of “how to grow your own.”